Baylor vs. Texas College Football Odds, Plays and Insights - NewsBreak

 Texas Stats and Trends

+- Texas has played seven games, with four wins against the spread.

-- The Longhorns have yet to cover the spread this season when underdogs by 2.5 points or more.
+- The Longhorns have been underdogs by 2.5 points or more one time this season and have not covered the spread once.

-- Texas has gone over the point total in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- Texas' games this year have gone over the total in four out of seven opportunities (57.1%).

-- Texas is 4-3 against the spread and 4-3 overall when the team puts up more than 18.7 points.
+- Texas is 4-3 against the spread and 4-3 overall when the team scores more than 18.7 points.

-- When Texas picks up over 335 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Texas piles up over 335.0 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Longhorns have eight giveaways this season, while the Bears have 11 takeaways .
+- This season the Longhorns have eight turnovers, three fewer than the Bears have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.